MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-storage-dev.md

 An Azure Stack endpoint includes two parts: the name of a region and the Azure Stack domain.
 In the Azure Stack Development Kit, the default endpoint is **local.azurestack.external**.
-Contact your cloud administrator if you're not sure about your endpoint.
+Contact your cloud admin if you're not sure about your endpoint.

 ## Examples